AmadeusHritani/starwars/README.md

 # Etraveli | Star Wars Movies

-This is a private git for Etraveli recruitment task.
+This is a private git for experimenting & testing VueJS.
 By Amadeus Hritani

 ## Getting Started